 So, what causes false alarms and how can we minimise them?

 Manual break glass call points are often activated maliciously or through mischievousness.
 Rarely are false alarms raised through faulty call points.
+The good news is that malicious false alarms have been on a slight downward trend, yet they still accounted for over 5,800 incidents attended by FRSs in England.
 You can take steps to attempt to minimise activations such as:

 It may be an option to install manual call points which only authorised people can access.
 However, this is subject to a comprehensive fire risk assessment, the nature of your business and layout of the premises.

 Accidents can regularly cause activations.
-For example, if the call point is in a place where it’s prone to being hit by delivery cages, then it may be an option to fit call point covers or to reposition the call point in a better location.
+For example, if the call point is in a place where it’s prone to being hit by delivery cages, as is often the case in the logistics or retail environment, then it may be an option to fit call point covers or to reposition the call point in a better location.
+Protective covers are also recommended as part of the revised British Standard 5839-1 guidance, with evidence suggesting that their introduction has contributed to a decline in accidental and malicious activations.

 If false alarms from detectors are an issue, you should consider the type of detectors you have installed.
 Smoke detectors may not be the best choice for all areas of your workplace.
+For instance, in dusty factory environments, a standard smoke detector is far more susceptible to false triggers.
 With many other options such as beam detectors, heat detectors and air aspirating detectors amongst others, it may be that another type of detector is more suited to specific locations.
-This could greatly reduce to chances of false alarms.
+Considering modern multi-sensor technology, which combines two or more sensing elements (like smoke and heat), is highly recommended as it has been proven to significantly reduce unwanted alarms by requiring multiple indicators before triggering a full alert.
+This multi-sensor approach is a key strategy for reducing call-outs caused by environmental factors like steam or dust, thereby improving business continuity.
+This could greatly reduce to chances of false alarms and forms a crucial part of an effective fire safety plan.
+To delve deeper into detector types, you can review our guide on how to choose the right fire detection system for your business.

-Generally, you should replace detectors every 10-15 years, although this varies depending on the manufacturer.
+Generally, you should replace detectors every 10-15 years, although this varies depending on the manufacturer and the operational environment.
 When ageing equipment starts to fail, it can become the source of false alarm activations.
-If this becomes the case and your detectors or main fire alarm panel is beginning to fail, it may be time to weigh up the cost of call out charges and the disruption caused against the cost of a new fire alarm system.
-Especially if your current system is now obsolete and replacement parts are not readily available.
+This issue is particularly common with older optical smoke detectors.
+If this becomes the case and your detectors or main fire alarm panel is beginning to fail, it may be time to weigh up the cost of call out charges and the disruption caused against the cost of a new fire alarm system, especially if your current system is now obsolete and replacement parts are not readily available.
+You can compare the latest system options in our guide on wired vs. wireless fire alarm systems to help inform your decision.

 After you review your call point locations, detector locations and types, and the age of your system, there’s a few other things that can be done.

-For any of the fire safety services mentioned above, please complete your details to request a no-obligation quotation.
+For any of the fire safety services mentioned above, including modern fire detection systems, please complete your details to request a no-obligation quotation.

 For expert advice on your current fire alarm systems, or if you have any other concerns you would like to discuss then please contact us on 0330 094 7404, and one of our Fire Safety Consultants will be on hand to take your call.